aeon-php/.github/CONTRIBUTING.md

 ## Development 💻

+Supported Operating Systems

+* MacOS
+* Linux

-PHP Versions required for development are available in composer.json in `require` section.
+PHP Version required for development is defined in composer.json in `require` section.
+It's always the minimum supported version.
 Beside PHP two other tools are required for development.

 * [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos)
 * [Phive](https://phar.io/#Install)

-In order to project dependencies and tools please execute following commands in the root folder of the repository.
+In order to install dependencies and tools please execute following commands in the root folder of the repository.

 ```bash
 composer install --prefer-dist